Tikandak/Naniz/README.md

 Add the `help` flag on any command to see how you can use it.
 For example, `npm help update`.

 The `npm run` command will list all of the scripts available to run for this project.

+Don't forget to run the backend app by running the SpringBoot project (NanizApp.java)

 ### PWA Support